How To Tell What Platform A Website Is Built On

-Sometimes when you’re browsing the net and come across a website that does something really unique or looks completely different you might think “man that’s cool, I wonder who built this website and how they did that”.
+Sometimes when you’re browsing the net and come across a nice-looking website that does something really unique or looks completely different you might think “man that’s cool, I wonder who built this website and how they did that”.
 You might jump to the conclusion that whatever they’re doing is only possible because they’re using some kind of crazy custom technology.
 Well, luckily for you, finding out what platform a website is built on actually isn’t that hard.

 No matter if you’re preparing for a website project or simply want to satisfy your curiosity.
 This article will run you through a few ways of not only finding out what platform a website is built on, but also the other technologies they’re running, such as advertising pixels, web server software, caches, and frontend libraries.

 Advantages to knowing what platform a website is built on